'Born, Not Made': Doctors With CHOP Offer New Insights On Best Way To Treat Picky Eaters

 The research says parents can be trained on how to get their kids to eat.
 It involves selective rewards and patience.
 The research says picky eaters are basically disgusted by many foods — it’s not a mental health issue or the parent’s fault.

-Ten-year-old Brendon Gust is eating broccoli and other foods that used to never cross his lips.
+Ten-year-old Brendan Gust is eating broccoli and other foods that used to never cross his lips.

 Here’s what his diet used to consist of:

-“Crackers, Goldfish, one brand of American cheese and one brand of yogurt,” Kelly Gust, Brendon’s mom, said.
+“Crackers, Goldfish, one brand of American cheese and one brand of yogurt,” Kelly Gust, Brendan’s mom, said.

 Kelly was worried about nutrition and family meals were difficult and stressful.